 82L

-“This is about improving the lives and experiences of women and girls of the Emory community, but it’s also about collaborating with other women to make that happen.
+“The Women of Emory Impact Circle is about improving the lives and experiences of women and girls of the Emory community.
+But it’s also about collaborating with other women to make that happen.
 It is such an empowering experience to bring all these women together to make decisions that will changes lives.”

 Lee Miller